BradReaney/discordBot/README.md

 - [x] Create dockerfile
 - [x] Create docker-compose
 - [x] Add DB for requests
 - [ ] Create query helper - 'Stuck here.
-Need to run a way to return results from nested functions'
+Need to find a way to return results from nested functions'
 - [ ] Check if request table is there
   - [ ] if not then create
 - [ ] Add 'See requests' command